The stylesheets V3.7 Oct 2020

 This is not as complicated as it might seem.
 It's actually very simple!
 Just leave everything as it is.
-Or you can modify styles or switch themes, in which case read on.
+Or you can modify styles, in which case read on.

 Minification of CSS files